-The Sector Lockdown Registers can be read to determine the current lockdown status of each physical 64KB sector.
-To read the Sector Lockdown Register for a particular 64KB sector, the $\overline{CS}$ pin must first be asserted and then the opcode 35h must be clocked in.
-Once the opcode has been clocked in, three address bytes designating any address within the 64KB sector must be clocked in.
+The Sector Lockdown Registers can be read to determine the current lockdown status of each physical 64-Kbyte sector.
+To read the Sector Lockdown Register for a particular 64-Kbyte sector, the $\overline{CS}$ pin must first be asserted and the opcode of 35h must be clocked in.
+Once the opcode has been clocked in, three address bytes designating any address within the 64-Kbyte sector must be clocked in.
 After the address bytes have been clocked in, data will be output on the SO pin during every subsequent clock cycle.
 The data being output will be a repeating byte of either FFh or 00h to denote the value of the appropriate Sector Lockdown Register.